 Exploring architecture's relationship to the natural environment, designer Ned Kahn implements his intriguing concept at the garage.
 The metal facade is almost fluid, resembling the properties of reflected water or molten silver when kinetic.
 This modern architecture piece marries sustainability and aesthetics, making for a memorable sight for airport visitors.

-6,564 clicks in 83 w
+Research: 10,610 clicks in 189 w

 Interest: 2.3 minutes

 Segment: Neutral, 35-55+